What to Expect with an At-Home Sleep Study?

 Find Out the Results

-According to the American Academy of Sleep Medicine (AASM[6]), it can take up to several weeks to learn the results of your sleep study.
-After this time, your physician will go over what they found.
+According to the American Academy of Sleep Medicine (AASM)8, it can take up to several weeks to learn the results of your sleep study.

-The next course of action will depend on what the diagnosis is.
-If the medical team concludes you have obstructive sleep apnea, there are different OSA treatment options available depending on the severity of your condition.
-Sleep apnea treatment options include lifestyle changes, continuous positive airway pressure (CPAP) therapy, oral appliance therapy, surgery, and more.
+The next course of action will depend on what your diagnosis is.
+If the medical team concludes that you have obstructive sleep apnea, there are different OSA treatment options available depending on the severity of your condition.
+Sleep apnea treatment options9 include lifestyle changes, continuous positive airway pressure (CPAP) therapy, oral appliance therapy, surgery, and more.

 Frequently Asked Questions